causmee5/causmee5/README.md

 ---
 - 😄 My Pronouns: He/Him/They
-- 💬 Ask me about: League of Legends, Music, Cooking, and Tech.
+- 💬 Ask me about: Video Games, Music, Cooking, and Tech.
 - ⚡ Fun fact: I'm a first generation American with Estonian heritage!
 I'm a board member of the Chicago Estonian House where I've grown up celebrating heritage and growing into my independence and identity.